exonum/exonum-doc/src/get-started/create-service.md

 ```rust
 let (public_key, secret_key) = exonum::crypto::gen_keypair();
 ```

-Genesis configuration is a basic declaration of blockchain safety.
-It contains a list of public keys of validators: nodes which can vote for block acceptance.
+Genesis configuration contains a list of public keys of validators: nodes which can vote for block acceptance.
+Fill it with your public key value:

 ```rust
 let genesis = GenesisConfig::new(vec![public_key].into_iter());
 ```

+Let's configure REST API to open the node for external web requests.
 For the REST API we should set an address of public API (there is a private API, but it is used for administration purposes and we won't call it now).
-Also we recommend you to activate blockchain explorer.
-It's a tool to get and explore blocks of a blockchain.
+Also you can activate blockchain explorer.
+It's a tool to get and explore all blocks of the blockchain.
 Our node will expose API on **8000** port of every network interface.

 ```rust
 let api_address = "0.0.0.0:8000".parse().unwrap();